chickenkiller/libm2handler/README.markdown

     http://www.digip.org/jansson/
     https://github.com/akheron/jansson

-#### GNU Automake ####
+#### Python ####

-The GNU automake build system.
+Python 2.3 to 3.x is needed to execute the waf build system.
+The 'waf' script is already included with the sources.

 ### Building from Scratch ###

-You need to first translate the configure.ac to configure.

-    libtoolize -c || glibtoolize -c
-    autoreconf -fv --install

-Great, now you have your build system.
-Now to build the Makefile.

-    ./configure
-    make
+    ./waf configure
+    ./waf build
-    sudo make install
+    sudo ./waf install

 ### Valgrind ###